-- 1. Service entrance adapters for your electric meter provide primary protection.
-External meter base adapters can be easily installed and leased for \$5.95 per month, billed with your monthly energy use.
-Adapters can also be purchased. - 2.
-Plug strips with up to nine electrical outlets as well as coax cable and telephone line connectors provide added protection for sensitive electronics.
+1. Service entrance adapters for your electric meter provide primary protection.
+External meter base adapters can be easily installed and leased for \$5.05 nor month, billed with your monthly for \$5.95 per month, billed with your monthly energy use.
+Adapters can also be purchased.
+Plug string with up to pine electrical outlets

+2. Plug strips with up to nine electrical outlets as well as coax cable and telephone line connectors provide added protection for sensitive electronics.